One Clue Hinted At The Dark End Of

-Buzzfeed think they have an answer about that crazy 13 Reasons Why murder theory, and no, they don't think that Tyler really shot Alex.
+Buzzfeed thinks they have an answer about that crazy 13 Reasons Why murder theory, and no, they don't think that Tyler really shot Alex.

 At the end of 13 Reasons Why, we see an anonymous male teenager being rushed to the hospital.
 It's later revealed that the person in the ambulance is actually Alex (Miles Heizer), who was in critical condition following a self-inflicted gunshot to the head.
 In the same episode, we see Tyler (Devin Druid) loading up a trunk filled with weapons and ammunition and hanging up photos of the students who bullied him, making some fans speculate that Tyler was planning a school shooting with the photos as his hit list.